lauren4c/list-maker/README.md

 -User log-in and authentication via Express and Passport.
 User passwords are hashed and saved in a PostgreSQL database.
 -Users can then create multiple lists, and also rename and delete them.
 -Items can be added to each list, marked-as-completed, renamed, and deleted.
--All of this is done in real-time via a recursive `setTimeout()` Axios call to the server, once every 1.5 seconds to mimic real-time updates.
+-All of this is done in real-time via a recursive `setTimeout()` Axios call to the server, once every second to mimic real-time updates.
 While this process works fine for this project, it is not a feasible way to do it if the app were to scale.
 Given more time, I would like to set the app up with `Sockets.io` for the real-time functions.

 ### Upcoming Features: